caplin/FlexLayout/README.md

 into an external window.

-For popouts to work there needs to be an additional html page 'popout.html' hosted at the same location as the main page.
-The popout.html is the host page for the popped out tab, it should contain the required style sheets and have a <div> element with id="content" (see the demo example code).
+For popouts to work there needs to be an additional html page 'popout.html' hosted at the same location as the main page (copy the one from examples/demo).
+The popout.html is the host page for the popped out tab, the styles from the main page will be copied into it at runtime.

 Because popouts are rendering into a different document to the main layout any code in the popped out tab that uses the global document or window objects will not work correctly (for example custom popup menus),